Military history of Turkey: War of Independence

-Turkey’s Soviet Tanks
+Turkey’s Soviet tanks

 In 1932, the Soviet Union sent two T-26 Mod.
 1931s (equipped with two 7.62mm machinegun turrets), four T-27 tankettes, and many vehicles and motorcycles to the Turkish Army in order to increase its part of the arms market and expand the USSR's influence beyond its vast borders.
 The Soviet Union hoped that favourable experiences with the given AFVs would lead to the Turkish Army placing a significant order for Soviet weaponry equipment.
 This strategy paid off, as Turkey ordered 64 T-26 Mod.
 1933s, one T-37A, and 34 BA-3 armoured cars in 1934.
 The T-26s were the Turkish Army's first genuine tanks, serving with the newly formed 1st Tank Regiment of the 2nd Cavalry Division in Lüleburgaz, on the border with Greece.
-Despite being quickly supplemented by a number of Vickers Mk VI light tanks from the United Kingdom and 100 French Renault R-35s that arrived in Türkiye in 1940, the T-26's relatively powerful penetration capabilities ensured they remained the most capable tanks in Turkish service until the arrival of the first Valentine tanks from the United Kingdom in 1941.
+Despite being quickly supplemented by a number of Vickers Mk VI light tanks from the United Kingdom and 100 French Renault R-35s that arrived in Turkey in 1940, the T-26's relatively powerful penetration capabilities ensured they remained the most capable tanks in Turkish service until the arrival of the first Valentine tanks from the United Kingdom in 1941.
 The 1st Tank Regiment at the time was made up of the 102nd and 103rd Tank Divisions, as well as a Reserve Division.
 The BA-3s were divided into two divisions: the 1st and 2nd Armoured Car Divisions.
 The T-26 Mod.
 1931s and T-27s formed a Mixed Tank Company and were primarily used to familiarize troops with tanks (a single FT-17 was bought from France in 1928 for the similar purpose) and demonstrate tank effectiveness to other army formations.
 This structure is thought to have stayed unchanged until the last T-26s and BA-3s were retired in 1943.

 Because Turkey remained neutral during WWII until February 1945, the Soviet-delivered T-26s and BA-3s would never see combat against a foreign foe.
 Nonetheless, these Soviet AFVs laid the groundwork for tank operations in the Turkish Army, a fact that is seldom understood even now.
-This information is probably even more strange in light of the fact that 20 years after its delivery, there was no sign of Soviet weapons systems remaining in Türkiye, with the country instead receiving vast numbers of US tanks for possible use in a battle against the USSR.
+This information is probably even more strange in light of the fact that 20 years after its delivery, there was no sign of Soviet weapons systems remaining in Turkey, with the country instead receiving vast numbers of US tanks for possible use in a battle against the USSR.